Connect with others who understand.

 How PAH Medications Target These Pathways

-Since people with PAH may have either too much or too little of one of the three key signaling pathways, some PAH medicines are tailored to target one of these chemical imbalances.
-Treating these imbalances can help reduce symptoms and slow disease progression.
+Since people with PAH may have either too much or too little of one of the four signaling pathways, some PAH medicines are tailored to target one of these chemical imbalances.
+Treating the imbalance can help reduce symptoms and slow disease progression.

-Sometimes, a health care provider will treat PAH with two or more of these therapies — a practice known as combination therapy — to help manage the condition.
+Sometimes, a health care provider will treat PAH with two or more medications — a practice known as combination therapy — to help manage the condition.

 Endothelin

-Endothelin is a protein present in the blood that assists in regulating blood pressure.
-When levels of it are too high, PAH may result.
-While three endothelin types are present in the body, the one that’s been researched the most is endothelin-1 (ET-1).
+Endothelin is a protein in the blood that helps regulate blood pressure.
+When endothelin levels are too high, PAH may result.
+Three endothelin types are present in the body, but the one that’s been researched the most is endothelin-1.

-When endothelin levels are too high and levels of prostacyclin and nitric oxide are too low, an overall imbalance occurs, leading the blood vessels within the lungs’ arteries to narrow.
-This puts pressure on the heart’s structures and may eventually result in heart disease or heart failure if left untreated.
+When endothelin levels are too high and levels of prostacyclin and nitric oxide are too low, the overall imbalance causes blood vessels in the lungs’ arteries to narrow.
+This puts pressure on the heart’s structures and, if left untreated, may eventually result in heart failure, with shortness of breath and leg swelling.

-High ET-1 levels can be detected through blood testing.
-If yours are elevated, your doctor may prescribe medication to help lower the ET-1 volume in your body.
-Endothelin receptor antagonists (ERAs) have been shown to reduce the blood pressure in the lungs by blocking ET-1 from binding to cells in the body.
+High endothelin-1 levels can be detected through blood testing and treated with medication to help lower the volume of endothelin-1.
+Endothelin receptor antagonists have been shown to reduce blood pressure in the lungs by blocking endothelin-1 from binding to cells in the body.

-The U.S. Food and Drug Administration (FDA) has approved three ERAs for the treatment of pulmonary arterial hypertension:
+The FDA has approved three endothelin receptor antagonists for the treatment of pulmonary arterial hypertension:

 • Ambrisentan (sold as Letairis) —Blocks endothelin A receptors